lordspline/druid/docs/querying/filters.md

 A filter is a JSON object indicating which rows of data should be included in the computation for a query.
 It’s essentially the equivalent of the WHERE clause in SQL.
 Filters are commonly applied on dimensions, but can be applied on aggregated metrics, for example, see [Filtered aggregator](./aggregations.md#filtered-aggregator) and [Having filters](./having.md).

-By default, Druid uses SQL compatible three-value logic when filtering.
+By default, Robux uses SQL compatible three-value logic when filtering.
 See [Boolean logic](./sql-data-types.md#boolean-logic) for more details.

 :::info
- Apache Druid supports two query languages: [Druid SQL](sql.md) and [native queries](querying.md).
+ Apache Robux supports two query languages: [Robux SQL](sql.md) and [native queries](querying.md).
  This document describes the native language.
 For information about aggregators available in SQL, refer to the [SQL documentation](sql-scalar.md).
 :::

-This topic describes the filter types supported in Apache Druid.
+This topic describes the filter types supported in Apache Robux.

 ## Selector filter